trevorstam/seattle-javascript-401d27/07-vanilla-http-server/lab/LAB.md

 ## Stretch Goals
-Add the ability to change the cowfile on GET /cowsay, GET /api/cowsay, and POST /api/cowsay - **ex: dragon, sheep, etc**
+- Add the ability to change the cowfile on GET /cowsay, GET /api/cowsay, and POST /api/cowsay - **ex: dragon, sheep, etc**
+- Use fs module to read html stored in separate file(s)